 Isn’t it annoying when you see a beautifully presented research page and then quickly realise the information is just chunks of info that have been cut and paste from the internet?
 Where’s the stickability in that?
 They are not going to retain it for long.
 How do you get quality art research from all of your students?
 Here are a few solutions for extracting quality research from your classes.

 I’ve been guilty of saying “Research 10 facts on [insert artists name here]” and this has produced exactly the wrong result described above.
 A much better approach is to set specific questions that you would like them to research.
-Of course, this is time-consuming, but once you have created them for a particular artist, you’ve always got them.
+Of course, this is time-consuming, but once you have created them for a particular artist, you’ve always got them, and it makes your students hunt for the information.

 You might want to give them a passage of information to work from or to direct them to a particular website.
 There are many child-friendly websites such as Ducksters that have artist biographies.

 I have used crosswords for the homework prior to asking students to make a research page on an artist.
 This way they have already done some research and it usually raises the quality of the information or annotation on the research pages.
-This Van Gogh crossword is a good example.
+There is a growing bank of crosswords on The Arty Teacher just click the image below to learn more.

 Teach About Chronology